HISvessel/holbertonschool-web_back_end/pagination/README.md

 The above example follows a chain for searching for the 20 most recent items, then on the scroll or next page, the client finds the last id of the 20 previously returned items, and makes a second query using the last 20 items as the point of initial search.
 Afterwards, the client making the get request performs yet another request, and the result gives the next 20 items parting from the 40 items retrieved in the aforementioned process.

+Pagination and Web Scraping:

+The process of pagination